 You’ve spent hours, days—perhaps even months—perfecting your work.
 You’ve checked and rechecked to be sure it’s perfect.
 So why do you need an editor?

 A professional freelance editor is, in essence, a manuscript doctor.
-When I work with a writer (whether as a developmental editor, copyeditor, or proofreader), my goal is to work with you to shape your work into the most polished and professional writing possible.
+When I work with a writer (whether as a developmental editor, copyeditor, or proofreader), my goal is to help you shape your work into the most polished and professional writing possible.
 This guidance might be as much as suggesting major changes in structure or organization, or as little as correcting some spelling, syntax, or grammar issues.
 My overarching principle is to maintain your voice while helping you improve your writing.
 You’ll know I was there to help, but the reader will never see evidence of me.

 Change It Up Editing is a boutique editorial service.
 My fees are based on project-specific editing; unlike some editing sites, I don’t charge a flat fee based on word or page count.
 Every project is as unique as its author, and my fees are based on the work I actually do, not on a preset pricing structure.
 You wouldn’t expect to pay for your entire house to be painted when you only want the trim touched up; likewise, you shouldn’t be asked to pay for editing work you don’t want or need.
 With Change It Up Editing, you only pay for the actual work performed, not the per-word or per-page price you’ll find quoted by some editing mills.